melaniedavila/cellranger-aws-pipeline/docs/Architecture.md

 ## AMI

 We use an ECS-optimized AMI with 1TB storage at `/docker_scratch`.

-TODO: define AMI in code
+See the AMI readme [file](../ami/README.md) for details on how we built the AMI.

 ## IAM roles